When Is Baldur’s Gate III Coming To Xbox? It’s Complicated

 “Everybody wants this out on Xbox.
 It’s not that we don’t want it out on Xbox,” Vincke told IGN.
 “It’s just that, our problem — and this is us, Larian — is that we just made a very big game.
 And it’s a very complicated game.”

 So where does that leave the Xbox Series X/S version?
-The studio has said in the past that it’s hoping to get Baldur’s Gate III on Xbox by the end of 2023, but can’t commit to a hard date yet, especially as it prepares to juggle post-launch updates as the full game goes out into the wild.
-That hasn’t stopped the studio from getting hammered by angry Xbox owners, however.
+The studio had said in the past that it was hoping to get Baldur’s Gate III on Xbox by the end of 2023, but couldn’t commit to a hard date yet, especially as it prepared to juggle post-launch updates as the full game goes out into the wild.
+But following an in-person meeting with Microsoft Gaming CEO Phil Spencer at Gamescom 2023, things changed.

-“We have quite a few engineers working very hard to do what no other RPG of this scale has achieved: seamless drop-in, drop-out co-op on Series S,” Larian’s director of publishing, Michael Douse, tweeted on July 30 in response to the backlash.
-“We hope to have an update by the end of the year.”
-Hopefully, the studio continues to make progress on getting the Series S version up to snuff.
-It would be a nice holiday surprise to take Xbox owners into the post-Starfield winter.
+“We’ve found a solution that allows us to bring Baldur’s Gate 3 to Xbox players this year still, something we’ve been working towards for quite some time,” Vincke tweeted on August 24.
+“All improvements will be there, with split-screen coop on Series X. Series S will not feature split-screen coop, but will also include cross-save progression between Steam and Xbox Series.”

+There remains some confusion over what exactly caused the initial holdup over split-screen.
+Was Larian Studios misled over Microosft’s feature parity requirement, or did Spencer make a narrow exception for Baldur’s Gate 3 that he’ll try to hold other studios to in the future?
+The company has continued to commit to supporting the Series S, even as it hits the mid-way point of the current console cycle.